BBQ guides icon.BBQ Guides

 Pile of hickory chunks on a charred wood looking backgro.

-This classic smoking wood gives chicken a wonderfully rustic, old-fashioned taste that’s medium smokiness with a hint of bacon-like sweetness.
+Hickory is a classic smoking wood that gives chicken a wonderfully rustic, old-fashioned taste that’s medium smokiness with a hint of bacon-like sweetness.

-Go easy on the wood because it’s possible to overdo it.
+Go easy on the amount of wood used because it’s possible to overdo it.
 Nail it, though, and you’ll forever be known as a grill god(ess).

 Maple